Azure-Samples/ms-identity-javascript-react-tutorial/3-Authorization-II/2-call-api-b2c/README.md

     //     return done(new Error('Unauthorized'), {}, "Client not allowed");
     // }

-    // const myAllowedClientsList = [
-    //     /* add here the client IDs of the applications that are allowed to call this API */
-    // ]

     /**
      * Access tokens that have no 'scp' (for delegated permissions).